HowToGetLicensed

 Last updated: March 1, 2026

 Florida is a booming real estate market driven by population growth, tourism, and international buyers, making it an excellent place to start a career as a contractor.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your contractor license in Florida is a structured process overseen by the Florida Department of Business and Professional Regulation (DBPR) — Construction Industry Licensing Board.
+Licensing in Florida is overseen by the Florida Department of Business and Professional Regulation (DBPR) — Construction Industry Licensing Board.
+The process does not require any pre-license education hours.
+You'll need to pass the Florida Certified General Contractor Exam (administered by Pearson VUE) with a score of at least 70% on each section.

-Florida requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Florida does not require any pre-license education hours.
 Budget between $500 and $1,200 for the total licensing process, including education, application, and exam fees.
 Most aspiring contractors complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Contractor in Florida